flying3615/ta_analysis/test/e2e/README.md

     - [Run the e2e tests](#run-the-e2e-tests)

 * e2e UI tests are written in Playwright
-* Configuration is set in 'playwright.config.ts' and the test environments are configured in env folder under utils.
+* Configuration is set in 'playwright.config.ts'.
-* Framework follows page object model for e2e testing.
 * Tests are in [./tests folder](./tests).

 ## Environment Variables